Playground Planning

 How to plan a schoolyard playground?

-When the bell rings and it’s time for a well-deserved break, many children run out of classrooms into the playground in one burst.
-Therefore, a school playground must include a play design with a high play capacity to accommodate many children simultaneously.
+When the bell rings, and it’s time for a well-deserved break and fresh air, many children run out of classrooms and into the schoolyard in one burst.
+Therefore, a schoolyard playground must include a play design with a high play capacity to accommodate many children simultaneously.

 How to plan a preschool playground

-When planning a playground design for preschoolers, versatility of stimuli is key.
-A preschool playground must facilitate various different types of play, such as swinging, spinning, balancing, climbing, social play, and collaborative play.
+Considering a playground design for preschools and creches, considering versatility and stimuli is imperative.
+A preschool playground must facilitate play options for hours, such as swinging, spinning, balancing, climbing, social play and collaborative play.

 How to plan a campsite or zoo playground